tricialeav/terraform_ec2_sandbox/README.md

 2. Terraform version 0.12
     1. [Download Terraform](https://www.terraform.io/downloads.html)
 3. An IDE of your choice
 4. A keypair used to SSH into your linux instances.
-Please see [#-ssh-instructions] below.
+Please see [SSH Instructions](#-ssh-instructions) below.

 # Project Setup